Image

 CIMplicity can help provide ongoing support for your patients throughout their journey.

-IMPORTANT SAFETY INFORMATION AND INDICATIONS
+IMPORTANT SAFETY INFORMATION & INDICATIONS

 Serious and sometimes fatal side effects have been reported with CIMZIA, including tuberculosis (TB), bacterial sepsis, invasive fungal infections (such as histoplasmosis), and infections due to other opportunistic pathogens (such as Legionella or Listeria).
 Patients should be closely monitored for the signs and symptoms of infection during and after treatment with CIMZIA.
 Lymphoma and other malignancies, some fatal, have been reported in children and adolescent patients treated with TNF blockers, of which CIMZIA is a member.
 CIMZIA is not indicated for use in pediatric patients.